OleHolmNielsen/Niflheim_system/docs/Slurm_installation.rst

 It may be required to migrate the slurmctld_ service to another server, for example, when a major OS version update is needed, or when the server must be migrated to another hardware.

-With Slurm_ 23.11 and later, migrating the slurmctld_ service is quite easy, and **does not** require to stop all running jobs, since a major improvement is stated in the
+From Slurm_ 23.11 and later, migrating the slurmctld_ service is quite easy, and **does not** require to stop all running jobs, since a major improvement is stated in the
 `Release notes <https://github.com/SchedMD/slurm/blob/3dc79bd2eb1471b199159d2265618c6579f365c8/RELEASE_NOTES#L58>`_: